Disciplina clericalis: The Perfect Friend

-The story opens with two merchants, one living in Marrakech and the other in Egypt, who know each other through hearsay.
-One day, the one from Marrakech happens to have business in Egypt and travels there.
+The story opens with two merchants, one living in Marrakesh and the other in Egypt, who know each other through hearsay.
+One day, the one from Marrakesh happens to have business in Egypt and travels there.
 He is welcomed to stay at the house of the other merchant but suddenly falls ill.
 The other merchant, who is hosting him, calls in the most experienced doctors in Egypt who diagnose him with lovesickness.
 Upon request, his host brings him all the women of his household, starting with the chamber maids and singing girls and then his daughters, to see if they are the object of his sickness.
 When none of these are of interest to the sick merchant, his host brings him a girl of noble birth who he is hoping to marry someday.
 When the sick merchant sees this girl he tells his host that 'she is the one who means life and death to me'.
-Upon hearing this the host gives the girl to the sick merchant who recovers and after finishing his business goes back to Marrakech.
+Upon hearing this the host gives the girl to the sick merchant who recovers and after finishing his business goes back to Marrakesh.

 Some time later the merchant from Egypt loses all his wealth and becomes a beggar.
-He travels to Marrakech to see his friend, however he arrives at an inconvenient time in the middle of the night.
+He travels to Marrakesh to see his friend, however he arrives at an inconvenient time in the middle of the night.
 He does not go to his friends house for fear of being recognized and instead decides to spend the night in a mosque.
 While he is there he overhears one man kill another.
 There is an alarm and the citizens flock to the mosque.
 They find the Egyptian who confesses to the crime so that he can commit suicide.
 The following morning he brought to the gallows and is about to be hanged when the other merchant sees him and confesses to the crime to save his friends life.
 The real murderer sees this and decides to confess to the crime so that he can escape a worse judgement from God later on.
 The judges are confused by this and decide to take the case before the king.
 After having a council they decide to set all three men at liberty if they will tell how the event came to pass.
 They do and are set at liberty.
-After this the merchant from Marrakech lets the other merchant into his house as a guest and offers to allow him to stay and share his wealth.
-However the merchant from Egypt wants to go back to his homeland and so the merchant from Marrakech give him half of his goods and he returns to his own land.
+After this the merchant from Marrakesh lets the other merchant into his house as a guest and offers to allow him to stay and share his wealth.
+However the merchant from Egypt wants to go back to his homeland and so the merchant from Marrakesh give him half of his goods and he returns to his own land.
 On hearing this, the son of the dying remarks 'it is scarcely likely that a man could find such a friend'.